Mandatory Directive for Dining - (PDF): |

 - Limit the Duration of Indoor Dining Activity

 - Indoor dining establishments must stop serving food and beverages to customers dining inside the establishment at or before midnight and may not resume indoor dining service until 5:00 a.m.
 Customers may remain seated inside the establishment until 12:30 a.m. to finish their meals but must leave no later than 12:30 a.m.

 - Restrict Alcohol Service

-- For indoor dining operations, alcohol may only be sold to customers in the same transaction as a meal.
+- For indoor dining operations when allowed, alcohol may only be sold to customers in the same transaction as a meal.
 For instance, if a restaurant serves alcohol from its bar, it may only sell that alcohol to customers as part of their meal service.
 Indoor dining facilities may not hold customer tickets/tabs open for the purpose of serving alcohol to those customers beyond the conclusion of their meal service.
 Upon request by a County Enforcement Officer, the establishment must provide receipts or other proof that alcohol is purchased only with meals.